springinnovate/carbon_edge_model/README.rst

 This step requires that you have a raster with the four landcover types described in Step 1. that raster is called ``carbon_model_landcover_types.tif`` the model can be run as follows:

-``python carbon_edge_model.py --landtype_mask_raster_path carbon_model_landcover_types.tif --workspace_dir path_to_workspace``
+``python carbon_edge_model.py --landtype_mask_raster_path carbon_model_landcover_types.tif``

-This script will make a directory in the current directory called ``path_to_workspace`` as specified above.
+This script will make a directory in the current directory called ``carbon_model_workspace``.
 When complete, the root of this directory will contain the output file ``biomass_per_ha_stocks_{mask}.tif'`` where ``mask`` is the basename of the input landtype mask raster.

 Note: this model requires several gigabytes of global data to operate.
-On a first run this model will automatically download these data to a subdirectory in the workspace named ``data``.
+The first time this model is run, it will automatically download these data to a subdirectory in the workspace named ``data``.
 So long as the same workspace is used on subsequent runs, the model will reuse those data rather than re-download.